-Do you know this picture by Nicholas Mynheer?
-(I have his permission to use it).
+Do you know this picture by Nicholas Mynheer? (used with his permission).

-Did Jesus and Judas hatch a plot to have Jesus arrested deliberately in order to increase the profile of the “Jesus movement”?
+Was Judas disappointed with Jesus?
+Did they hatch a plot to have Jesus arrested deliberately in order to increase the profile of the “Jesus movement”?
 If so, it went horribly wrong.

-Was Judas angry because Jesus did not live up to his expectations?
-We never live up to the expectations of others because they’re not ours.
+Was Judas angry with Jesus?
+Perhaps Jesus did not live up to Judas’s expectations of being enough of a political revolutionary?
+The truth is that we never live up to the expectations of others because they’re not ours.

 Was Judas Jesus’ special friend – a second disciple whom Jesus loved?
 There is no doubt about it, they were friends.
-And Judas realised the enormity of his act.
-He could not live with the shame.
+And when Judas realised the enormity of his actions he couldn’t live with the shame and guilt.
 Just think how much hatred came into the world as a result of the way in which the Judas story was written up in the Gospels.
 I don’t know how the church can live with that shame.

 You may know this story: the Vicar visiting the school asked, after some discussion of Easter story, “why did Jesus descend into hell?”
 After a silence, a small voice piped up “to rescue his friend Judas”.